 The subsequent massacre killed thousands of Muslims in the mosque.
 For the Crusaders, this was a necessary cleansing of the holy place.
 Numerous Crusaders wrote braggingly about the massacre.
 One even wrote about how wonderful of a site it was to see the Crusaders “up to their knees in blood” in the mosque.
 For the Muslims, this was the worst tragedy to befall the mosque in its history.

 For the Crusaders, the elimination of Jerusalem’s Muslims allowed them to go about transforming the Haram in their own vision.
 The first ruler of the new Kingdom of Jerusalem, Godfrey, took up residence in the al-Aqsa Mosque.
 The interior of the masjid was completely renovated to turn it into a palace with new internal walls, rooms, and gardens.
+You can have your own boiler room by getting temporary boiler rental.
 Of course, all signs of its Muslim past were covered up.
 Calligraphy in the mosque was covered up, prayer rugs discarded, and the mihrab (prayer niche) was walled up with bricks.

 As for the Dome of the Rock a few hundred meters to the north, the Crusaders also planned to allocate the building for their own purposes.
 They were mostly ignorant of the history of the building.
 Some even believed that it was the original temple built by Solomon [Prophet Suleyman] in ancient times.
 In any case, they turned the building into a church known as the Temple of the Lord.
 Like in the al-Aqsa Mosque, the Islamic calligraphy was covered up and all signs of its Islamic past were erased.
 The rock under the dome was covered in marble and made into an altar for prayers.